Archive for the ‘Cultural Tattoos’ Category

 Real Meaning of Maori Tattoo

-By admin On September 8, 2010 NO COMMENTS
+By Tattoo Artist On September 8, 2010 NO COMMENTS

 The Maori tattoo on man's left chest and shoulder.If you happen to be one of the tattoo enthusiasts who like to have something unique printed in your body, the Maori tattoo design can fit you well.
 In New Zealand, the indigenous people called Maori who were known to be fierce warriors were fond of tattooing their bodies to serve as their identity in battle.
 They used the word Moko as the name of the tattooing process.